Bice Curiger

 Beatrice "Bice" Curiger (born 1948 in Zurich, Switzerland) is a Swiss art historian, curator, critic and publisher who has been the Artistic Director of the Fondation Vincent van Gogh Arles since 2013.
 In 2011 she became only the third woman to curate the Venice Biennale.

 Early life

 Curiger was born in 1948 in Zurich, Switzerland.
 She studied art history at the University of Zurich.
 After graduation she became an art critic at the Swiss daily newspaper Tages-Anzeiger.

 Career

-Co-Founder and Chief Editor of the art magazine Parkett from Zurich (since 1984); Independent Curator for various international art galleries, museums and exhibitions, including for the Centre Georges Pompidou in Paris (France), the Hayward Gallery in London (UK), and the Guggenheim Museum in New York.
+Co-Founder and Chief Editor of the art magazine Parkett from Zurich (since 1984) and since 2004 also served as the Editorial Director of Tate's art magazine Tate Etc. Independent Curator for various international art galleries, museums and exhibitions, including for the Centre Georges Pompidou in Paris (France), the Hayward Gallery in London (UK), and the Guggenheim Museum in New York.

 Kunsthaus Zürich

 From 1993 to 2013, Curiger worked as curator at the Kunsthaus Zürich (1993-2013).
 In addition to her work in Zürich, she served as an editor of Tate Etc. magazine (since 2004); a member of the Federal Arts Council; and lecturer at Humboldt-Universität of Berlin (Germany) (2006–07).

 In 1999, Curiger chaired the jury that awarded the Museum Ludwig's Wolfgang Hahn Prize to Pipilotti Rist.
 In 2011, she chaired the jury of the Preis der Nationalgalerie, which was awarded to Cyprien Gaillard.